BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

  - **Quickhacks are locked on anything connected to a network until you breach it.** Enemy hideouts and guarded areas are usually on a network.
 Civilians, police, and anything far from an access point can be hacked straight away.
 See [Breaching and Quickhacks](#breaching-and-quickhacks).
  - **Money is tight.** Selling guns isn't a gold mine anymore, and Viktor wants €$33,000 for your chrome.
 See [Economy and Loot](#economy-and-loot).
  - **Act 1 has built-in gaps between missions.** When nothing is happening, that's on purpose.
 Go do gigs and earn money.
 See [Vanilla Quest Edits](#vanilla-quest-edits).
- - **Parts of the city unlock as your Street Cred goes up.** Some gigs, clubs, stores and apartments are locked at first.
-See [Vanilla Quest Edits](#vanilla-quest-edits).
+ - **Some stores, clubs, gigs and apartments are locked until your Street Cred is high enough.** This comes from Take a Breather.
+If a door won't open or a shop is closed to you, that's usually why.
+Someone messages you when a place opens up.
+See [Street Cred and Locked Areas](#street-cred-and-locked-areas).

 # Overview and Basics